serverless/blog/posts/2019-06-13-framework-release-v145.md

 #### Custom configuration files

-It was frequently requested to make possible to configure multiple services within a scope of one project.
+It has been frequently requested to make possible to configure multiple services within the scope of a single project.

-With a single serverless configuration (aimed to cover single service) it couldn’t be done easily, therefore we’ve enriched Serveless CLI with a `--config` option, it allows to pass a custom config filename  to be used for given command.
+With a single serverless configuration (aimed to cover single service) it couldn’t be done easily, therefore we’ve enriched Serveless CLI with a `--config` option, that allows you yp pass a custom configuration filename to be used for given deploy or package command.

-Having that you can easily drive multiple services in scope of one repository:
+This results in the ability to pass individually crafted and specialised configuration files under different circumstances for the same service:

 ```bash
 # Deploy API